r-barnes/richdem/README.md

 RichDEM uses parallel processing and state of the art algorithms to quickly process even very large DEMs.

+**Note: Further development is occurring on another branch.
+RichDEM will shortly be rereleased as a suite of easy-to-use libraries and utility programs.**

 RichDEM can use both the D8 and D-infinite (Tarboton) flow metrics.
 It can resolve terrain depressions (or pits) either by filling or by channel carving.
 It can calculate contributing/up-slope areas, slopes, curvatures, and aspects.